 There are three major types of gymnastics: artistic, rhythmic, and trampoline.
 The most recognizable gymnastics events are part of artistic gymnastics (including the events listed earlier!).
 Gymnastic events are popular around the globe and have been included in the Olympic Games since 1896!

-Like you learned earlier, there are three major branches of gymnastics (artistic, rhythmic, and trampoline), and each of these three branches contain their own events.
+There are three major branches of gymnastics (artistic, rhythmic, and trampoline), and each of these three branches contain their own events.
 Because there are so many unique events in gymnastics, there are many different sets of rules, criteria, and overall 'basics.'
 However, some basics apply to all aspects of the sport.
 A gymnast will perform a routine for their event, which will have a time limit and will be planned and practiced ahead of the competition.
 Each routine is judged by a panel of judges, and gymnasts are competing to earn the highest score for their event.

 All gymnasts begin with a starting score and points are deducted based on the execution and difficulty of their moves and skills.
 While all routines used to be scored out of 10, elite gymnastics competitions now allow more points for stronger and more difficult routines.
 A more difficult move or routine will earn a gymnast more points, and a poorly executed move or routine will force the judges to make deductions.